aliesbelik/poldi/README.md

 - [ghs](https://github.com/sonatard/ghs) - A CLI utility for searching Github repository.
 - [gickup](https://github.com/cooperspencer/gickup) - A tool to clone/mirror cloud Git repositories.
-- [gut](https://github.com/julien040/gut) - An easy to use Git client for the command-line.

 </details>